1orZero/Natours/README.md

-A practice project of Advanced CSS Course.
+A practice project of Advanced CSS Course using the FLOAT LAYOUTS.